ChafikSohaib/DSP_Basics/README.md

 # DSP_Basics
 These are some basic examples of the DSP TMS320C6713:
-  (Every example is in diffrent branch)
+  (Every example is in a diffrent branch)

  Master ==> Signal Generation.